visit/citybreak-online-doc/_includes/widgets.md

 A valid date to set the default initially selected date in the widget, the format of the date must be the same as the format of the requested widget.

-If the preferred date is not available it will fallback to default behaviour.
+If the preferred date is not available it will fall back to default behavior.

 **int? preferredDeparture**